typemeta/context/README.md

 #### `combine`

-`combine` is a standalone method that can be used to combine one more extractors into one that extractors an object.
+`combine` is a standalone method that can be used to combine one more extractors into one that extracts an object.
 The extractors being combined correspond to the fields that comprise the object.

 The `Config` example earlier in this guide illustrates the usage: